NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 ## Manipulating visibility
 * `NameTagManager#hideNametag(TabPlayer)` - Hides player's nametag from all players
-* `NameTagManager#hideNametag(TabPlayer, TabPlayer)` - Hides player's nametag from a specific player, where the first `TabPlayer` is the player who's nametag you want to hide, and the second `TabPlayer` is the player who you want to hide the first player's nametag from.
+* `NameTagManager#hideNametag(TabPlayer, TabPlayer)` - Hides player's nametag from a specific player, where the first `TabPlayer` is the player whose nametag you want to hide, and the second `TabPlayer` is the player who you want to hide the first player's nametag from.
 * `NameTagManager#showNametag(TabPlayer)` - Shows player's nametag back again for everyone
 * `NameTagManager#showNametag(TabPlayer, TabPlayer)` - Shows player's nametag back.
-The first `TabPlayer` is the player who's nametag you want to show, and the second `TabPlayer` is the player who you want to show the first player's nametag to.
+The first `TabPlayer` is the player whose nametag you want to show, and the second `TabPlayer` is the player who you want to show the first player's nametag to.
 * `NameTagManager#hasHiddenNametag(TabPlayer)` - Returns `true` if player has hidden nametag for everyone, `false` if not
-* `NameTagManager#hasHiddenNametag(TabPlayer, TabPlayer)` - Returns `true` if player has hidden anmetag for specific player, `false` if not.
-The first `TabPlayer` is the player who's nametag you want to check is hidden, and the second `TabPlayer` is the player who you want to check if they can see the first player's nametag.
+* `NameTagManager#hasHiddenNametag(TabPlayer, TabPlayer)` - Returns `true` if player has hidden nametag for specific player, `false` if not.
+The first `TabPlayer` is the player whose nametag you want to check is hidden, and the second `TabPlayer` is the player who you want to check if they can see the first player's nametag.

 ## Disabling team handling
 * `NameTagManager#pauseTeamHandling(TabPlayer)` - Pauses team handling for a specific player.
 This will unregister the player's team and disable anti-override for teams.